-This guide also contains the following sections, which are similar in each guide in the series, and contain information you are likely to need to understand what we tell you about good practice:
+This guide also contains the following sections, which are similar in each guide in the series, and contain information you are likely to need to understand what we tell you about making decisions about working hours, flexibility and time off:

-- What is meant by the protected characteristics - When you might be responsible for the unlawful acts of others - The duty to make reasonable adjustments for disabled people - What to do if someone says they have been discriminated against - A Glossary containing a list of words and key ideas you need to understand this guide - all words highlighted in bold are in this list.
-They are highlighted the first time they are used in each section and sometimes on subsequent occasions. - Information on where to find more advice and support.
+- Information about when you are responsible for what other people do, such as your employees. - Information about making reasonable adjustments to remove barriers for disabled people who work for you or apply for a job with you. - A Glossary containing a list of words and key ideas you need to understand this guide - all words highlighted in bold are in this list.
+They are highlighted the first time they are used in each section and sometimes on subsequent occasions.
+These words are explained further in the glossary. - Advice on what to do if someone says they've been discriminated against. - Information on where to find more advice and support.